 I love the work that I do and I don’t think I could live without it.

 What Is That Work For You?

-The unfortunate thing is that there is this epidemic nowadays of wanting to get rich quick, and of thinking that if you are not working on your passionate work, then don’t work at all.
+The unfortunate thing is that there is this epidemic nowadays of wanting to get rich quickly, and of thinking that if you don’t work passionately now, then don’t work at all.

 That’s the step that most people are missing.
 Sitting at home and waiting for your perfect job will not work.
 It just will not.

 It’s about keeping on going on, trying new things, and keeping on working on the stuff that matters to you.
 Work passionately now.